githubgoucho/githubgoucho/README.md

 - 🔭 looking to collaborate on IoT
 - 👯 currently working on embedded systems
-- 📫 to reach me use the feedback button top-right
+- 📫 contact me use the feedback button top-right
 ```
 if (isAwesome){
   return {location:germany, area:nrw, skills:{fullstack:true}}